 Metro Atlanta is one of the fastest growing cities in the country.
 As our city transforms, it is critical that urban farms and gardens are integrated into this new development.
 Just like parks, community food-producing spaces are key to Atlanta's resilience.
 They connect city dwellers to where their food comes from, activate consciousness around food choices and improve the ecological, economic, social, and nutritional health of communities.

-In 2019, Food Well Alliance will invest a total of up to $200,000 in the following three ways:
+Food Well Alliance is building capacity of our movement in the following ways:

 Do you work with urban farms and gardens to educate communities about healthy, local food?
 Learn more about this $10,000 grant opportunity here.